alexirpan/alexirpan.github.io/_posts/2020-04-14-contact-tracing.markdown

 I disagree that you'd need to do that.
 People already download MBs worth of data for YouTube, Netflix, and updates for their existing apps.
 If each device only downloads data when it's on Wi-Fi and plugged in, then it should be okay.
-I'd also think that people would be highly motivated to allow those downloads to finish - if they don't finish the download, they don't learn if they were close to anyone with COVID-19!
+I'd also think that people would be highly motivated to start those downloads
+- without them, they don't learn if they were close to anyone with COVID-19!

 If users upload massive amounts of keys, they could trigger DDOS attacks by forcing gigabytes of downloads to all users.
 If users declare they are COVID-19 positive when they aren't, they could spread fake information through the contact tracing app.
-However, the risk of both of these should be small, because in theory all uploads will require the sign-off of a doctor or public health authority.
-DDOS attacks and pranks are only problems in a decentralized, minimal verification system.
-If hospitals have the final say, that acts as the centralized source of trust that reduces the potential for abuse.
+However, both of these should be unlikely, because uploads will require the sign-off of a doctor or public health authority.

+This is why I'm not so
+optimistic about a decentralized alternative.
+To prevent abuse, you want a central authority.
+(Or blockchains, but good luck convincing people to use *that*.)
+The natural choice for a central authority is the healthcare system.
+You'll need hospitals to understand your contact tracing app, and that's easiest if there's a single app, rather than several...and now we're back where we started.

 Summary